donohoe/content/posts/the-idea-of-quartz.md

 ![Wireframe of an annotation](/posts/media/idea-of-quartz/5-wiresframe-annotation.jpg)
 ![Wireframes of previewing an annotation](/posts/media/idea-of-quartz/9-wiresframe-annotation-preview.jpg)

 A large part I enjoyed was thinking through wireframes and engineering constraints together.
-It helped to mentally silo functionality into ‘what you know is possible’ and ‘what requires research’ and understanding the knock-on relationship between the two.
+It helped to mentally silo functionality into ‘_what you know is possible_’ and ‘_what requires research_’ and understanding the knock-on relationship between the two.

 ## Development
 In the time before browsers provided rich viewport options for development we had to hack around that.